aRamirezUT/TelloDrone/README.md

     If the drone feed does not display, check that the drone is connected correctly and that the OpenCV library is installed properly.
     If there are issues with controlling the drone or receiving a response, check the connection with the drone and the telloc_connection.

-# Winner of University of Texas at San Antonio RowdyHacks 2023 General Track

 # License
 The Unlicense